 Knowing everybody has paid off for him since he was elected to Town Council in 2002 and was elected mayor in November.
 “I want my hometown to be a place where people want to live,” he said.
 “We need for people to see Altavista as a place of opportunity and make things happen for businesses and for people so they will feel they can be successful here.
 Then they’ll start to move back in.”

 Mike admits that he can’t sit still and he needs to be involved in a variety of activities.
-Even so, his education is a high priority and he is impressed with his Lynchburg College experience.
+Even so, his education is a high priority and he is impressed with his University of Lynchburg experience.
 “LC is a wonderful institution – a true asset to Lynchburg and the surrounding communities.
 I am thankful for the scholarship that made this experience happen for me.”